Michael Gerard Tyson (born June 30, 1966) is a retired heavyweight boxer, media personality, pigeon lover and general odd duck.

 - Made of Iron: They don't call him "Iron Mike" for nothing, as he is very durable being able to take on large amounts of devestating hits and can continue fighting.

 - Man Bites Man: Possibly his most famous example being that he bit both of Evander Holyfield's ears during their second fight in retaliation after Holyfield kept head-butting Mike.

 - Muscles Are Meaningful: Mike is incredibly muscular and it definitely helped him in back when hr was fighting regularly.
 Especially after being released from prison he grew in size and his larger muscles were used for additional power to seriously damage his opponent with his already impressive strength.

 - Stout Strength: Of a sort.
 Compared to the average person, Mike Tyson is a looming presence.
 But at a mere 5'10", he was dramatically undersized compared to most of his contemporaries (most of his opponents were north of 6'2" with his final championship bout against the 6'5" Lennox Lewis).
 He typically fought at a weight between 215 lbs to 225 lbs, which offset the height disadvantage somewhat.

-- Teach Him Anger: How his old trainer taught him how to be such a viscous and ruthless fighter was by hypnotizing him to be such a monster in the ring allowing him to literally have a cruel and animalistic way of acting when dealing with other people.
+- Teach Him Anger: How his old trainer taught him how to be such a vicious and ruthless fighter was by hypnotizing him to be such a monster in the ring.
+This allowed him to literally have a cruel and animalistic way of acting when dealing with other people.